informalsystems/vdd/liteclient/verification.md

     Returns: SignedHeader of height untrustedHeight
              Header hd of height untrustedHeight
              ValidatorSet of height untrustedHeight
-             ValidatorSet of height untrustedHeight
+             ValidatorSet of height untrustedHeight + 1
-    let hd be the second returnvalue
     hd.Time < now + clockDrift
-Fails: on error in RPC or if postcondition is violated
+Fails: on error in RPC to primary or if postcondition is violated
 ```

 **Question:** Does Commit ensure that the returned header is of the
 correct height?